Robust Elicitable Functionals: Application to robust regression

 where $R(Y|\X = x)$ denotes the functional $R$ evaluated on the conditional cdf of $Y$ given $\bX = \x$.
 The parameters $\bbeta:=(\beta_1, \ldots, \beta_m)$, the regression coefficients, are estimated via solving the sample-version of the following minimisation problem

-For simplicity, we assume that the functional $R(Y|\bX= x)$ is linear in the covariates, though the results can be adapted to include link functions.
+As we allow $\bbeta \in \R^m$, in this section, we only consider scoring functions defined on $\R^2$, i.e. $S: \R^2 \to [0, \infty)$.
+Moreover, for simplicity, we assume that the functional $R(Y|\bX= x)$ is linear in the covariates, though the results can be adapted to include link functions.
 For the choice of the mean functional $R$ and the squared loss $S(z,y) = (y-z)^2$, we recover the usual linear regression.
 The classical quantile regression follows by setting the scoring function to be the pinball loss, i.e., $S(z,y) = \big(\Id_{\{y \le z\}} - \alpha\big) (z-y)$, which is strictly consistent for the $\alpha$-quantile, $\alpha \in (0,1)$.
 Similarly one can obtain expectile and ES regression.

 We propose to robustify the regression coefficients $\hat{\bbeta}$ of \Cref{eq:regression} by accounting for uncertainty in the joint distribution between the response and the covariates, that is of $(\bX, Y)$.